Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes

 Attempts to bleach them led to a loss of individual characteristics, blending, unification.
 They became indistinguishable, unrecognizable and consequently destroyed.

-A result of the artistic-research project 'Dialogues'.
+The installations are the result of the artistic-research project 'Dialogues'.

 More information about the project here: https://www.barbaramydlak.com/dialogues.html